imnp/pygestalt/docs/pages/tutorials/arduinonodeprimer.md

 - The following several lines are responsible for "setting" the outgoing packet, meaning configuring the parameters of the packet before it is encoded.
 In our packet definition in 3.5, we defined the entire packet payload as just one single-byte unsigned integer called _command_.
 Now, we are setting the value of _command_.
 If the user wants to turn on the LED (a _True_ argument to the service routine), the value of _command_ should be "1".
 Otherwise, "0".
 - Lastly, we call the internal helper function _self.transmitUntilResponse()_.
 This function not only transmits the encoded packet to the physical node, but it waits for a reply (and even re-transmits several times if necessary).
 If a response is eventually received, the function returns True.
 If, after numerous attempts, no return packet is received, _self.transmitUntilResponse()_ returns _False_.

 _At this point, you have written both the Arduino firmware living on the physical node, and also the pyGestalt virtual node.
 So now, please jump back to Part 1 and take your code for a spin!
-Or, continue to Part 4 where we ..._
+[Or, continue to Part 4 where we teach you how to transmit data back from the physical node](arduinonodeprimer-4.md)._